osullik/GESTALT/README.md

     cd ../..

+and activate your virtual environment

+    source gestalt_env/bin/activate

-install the requirements:
+install the requirements for the venv:

     pip install -r code/requrements.txt

-and activate your virtual environment once installation is complete

-    source gestalt_env/bin/activate

 if you're not intending to collect all the data yourself you'll need to download the data folder and replace the existing data folder with it